khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-release-notes.md

 ### Fixes

-- Fixes the issue where the **thumbs-down** icon flips in component insertion.
+- Fixes an issue where the **thumbs-down** icon would flip in component insertion.

 ### Deprecations